 The recent re-cataloguing of the Freud Museum London archives has shone a spotlight on a number of lesser-known figures.
-Here we explore Josefine Stross, friend a personal doctor to Sigmund and Anna Freud.
+Here we explore Josefine Stross, friend and personal doctor to Sigmund and Anna Freud.

 Josefine Stross was born in Vienna on 1 June 1901 into an influential Jewish family.
 Her mother came from Czechoslovakia where her family owned textile mills.
 Her father Emanuel, who died when Josefine was only ten, was a lawyer.Josefine was educated at the Schwarzwaldschule for Jewish girls.
 From there she went to medical school and qualified as an MD in Vienna in 1925.
 Between 1926 and 1931 she worked at the Karolinen-Kinderspital (a children’s hospital), qualifying as Specialist in Paediatrics.
 In 1928 she published a paper on treating coeliac disease in children based on a diet of bananas – ‘Coeliakie-Behandlung mit Bananen’.
 Family legend has it that she personally went to the market to order crates of bananas for the hospital.